-Our revenue from gain on sale of container portfolios depends on our ability to make a profit on containers that we purchase and then resell to container investors.
-We typically enter into firm purchase orders for containers before we begin finding lessees for the containers, and the time necessary to lease these containers may be much longer than we anticipate.
-The price that a container investor is willing to pay for a portfolio of containers depends on a number of factors, including the historical and future expected cash flows from the portfolio to the container investor, the credit ratings of the lessees, the mix of short-term and long-term leases, the number of TEUs in the portfolio, the timing of the sale and alternative investment opportunities available to the container investor.
-If any of these factors changes unexpectedly during the period between the date of our purchase order to the date a container investor purchases the container from us, we may recognize a lower gain on sale of the containers to investors, sell them to container investors at a loss or retain them as part of our owned fleet.
+Our revenue from gain on sale of equipment portfolios depends on our ability to make a profit on containers that we purchase and then resell to third-party investors.
+We typically enter into firm purchase orders for containers before we begin finding lessees for the containers, and the time necessary to lease the containers may be much longer than we anticipate.
+The price that a third-party investor is willing to pay for a portfolio of containers depends on a number of factors, including the historical and future expected cash flows from the portfolio to the third-party investor, the credit ratings of the lessees, the mix of short-term and long-term leases, the number of units in the portfolio, the timing of the sale and alternative investment opportunities available to the third-party investor.
+If any of these factors changes unexpectedly during the period between the date of our purchase order to the date a third-party investor purchases the containers from us, we may recognize a lower gain on sale of the containers to investors, sell them to third-party investors at a loss or retain them as part of our owned fleet.